itsahappymedium/project-hub/README.md

 - Keep clients and team members up to speed with design progress
 - Lives at a URL that doesn't change

+## Deployment

+Use the grunt `deploy` task to deploy the project hub to a remote server using rsync.
+Edit the preferences inside `Gruntfile.js` in the deploy task to match your remote server's settings.
+Then run:

+	$ grunt deploy:staging

 ## Resources
 - [Overview of project hubs on 24 Ways.](http://24ways.org/2013/project-hubs/)
 - [Jekyll version of project hubs](https://github.com/himedlooff/project-timeline)